Find & Apply For Licensed Practical / Vocational Nurse Jobs In Oconee, Georgia

 Salary Information & Job Trends In this Region

-Licensed Practical / Vocational Nurses in Oconee, Georgia play a crucial role in providing patient care and support in various healthcare settings. - Entry-level Licensed Practical Nurse salaries range from $30,000 to $40,000 per year - Mid-career Licensed Vocational Nurse salaries range from $40,000 to $50,000 per year - Senior-level Licensed Practical Nurse salaries range from $50,000 to $60,000 per year The history of Licensed Practical / Vocational Nurses in Oconee, Georgia dates back to the early 20th century when the profession was established to address the growing need for skilled healthcare providers in rural areas.
-Over the years, the role of Licensed Practical / Vocational Nurses has evolved to encompass a wider range of responsibilities, including medication administration, wound care, and patient education, in addition to assisting registered nurses and physicians.
-Current trends in the field of Licensed Practical / Vocational Nursing in Oconee, Georgia include an increased focus on preventative care, chronic disease management, and the integration of technology in healthcare delivery.
-Nurses in this role are also seeing a growing emphasis on interdisciplinary collaboration and patient-centered care to improve overall health outcomes.
+Licensed Practical / Vocational Nurses in Oconee, Georgia play a vital role in providing quality healthcare to patients in various settings. - Entry-level Licensed Practical / Vocational Nurse salaries range from $30,000 to $40,000 per year - Mid-career Licensed Practical / Vocational Nurse salaries range from $40,000 to $50,000 per year - Senior-level Licensed Practical / Vocational Nurse salaries range from $50,000 to $60,000 per year The history of Licensed Practical / Vocational Nurses in Oconee, Georgia dates back to the early days of nursing education when formal training programs were established to meet the growing demand for skilled healthcare professionals.
+As the healthcare industry evolved, so did the role of Licensed Practical / Vocational Nurses in Oconee, Georgia.
+They have adapted to changes in technology, regulations, and patient care practices to provide safe and effective nursing care.
+Current trends in the field of Licensed Practical / Vocational Nursing in Oconee, Georgia include an increased focus on preventative care, telemedicine, and interdisciplinary collaboration to improve patient outcomes and overall healthcare delivery.